William H. Pryor Jr.: Political career

-In 1994, Pryor was introduced to Jeff Sessions, who was then campaigning to become the attorney general of Alabama.
+In 1994, Pryor was introduced to Jeff Sessions, who was then campaigning to become Attorney General of Alabama.
 Sessions won, and from 1995 to 1997 Pryor served as Alabama's deputy attorney general.
 When Sessions became a U.S. Senator in 1997, Alabama Governor Fob James made Pryor the state's Attorney General.
 He was, at that time, the youngest state attorney general in the United States.
 Pryor was elected in 1998 and reelected in 2002.
 At reelection, Pryor received nearly 59% of the vote, the highest percentage of any statewide candidate.

-Pryor received national attention in 2003 when he called for the removal of Alabama chief justice Roy Moore, who had disobeyed a federal court order to remove a Ten Commandments monument from the Alabama judicial building.
+Pryor received national attention in 2003 when he reluctantly called for the removal of Alabama Supreme Court Chief Justice Roy Moore, who had disobeyed a federal court order to remove a Ten Commandments monument from the Alabama judicial building.
 Pryor said that although he agreed with the propriety of displaying the Ten Commandments in a courthouse, he was bound to follow the court order and uphold the rule of law.
 Pryor personally prosecuted Moore for violations of the canons of judicial ethics, and the Alabama Court of the Judiciary unanimously removed Moore from office.

 Pryor was criticized for his refusal to reopen the case of Anthony Ray Hinton, an Alabama man whose 1985 conviction was vacated in 2015.
 In 2014, the United States Supreme Court held that Hinton's trial lawyer was "constitutionally deficient" because he failed to research how much money he could obtain for an expert witness.
 The expert that Hinton's lawyer obtained on the cheap was insufficiently qualified.
 Hinton was released on April 3, 2015, after the State of Alabama could not gather enough evidence for a retrial.
 In 2002, Pryor opposed Hinton's attempts to challenge his conviction, stating that Hinton's new experts "did not prove [his] innocence and the state does not doubt his guilt."